 ORDER BY value DESC;

-Average duration by HTTP method for specific service using resource filtering
+Average duration by HTTP method for a specific service

 WITH __resource_filter AS (